 You will then be escorted into the scanner where the CT Technologist will position you on the CT table; your head and arms remain outside of the camera at all times and claustrophobia is not an issue.
 EKG leads will be placed on your chest to register the ECG signal.
 This ECG signal or heart rhythm is read by the CT scanner to precisely acquire the image data of the heart during a specific cardiac phase.
 You will be instructed to hold your breath for approximately 5-8 seconds while Intravenous contrast is administered through the IV in your arm.
 You will experience a warm sensation that lasts for a few seconds and then diminishes.
 You will not experience any pain during the procedure.
 The scan of the heart is acquired in 2-3 heart beats.

 You will be instructed to drink plenty of water after the test to help flush out the intravenous contrast that was administered.
 In addition, if you are a diabetic you may be instructed to contact your primary care physician to have an additional blood test to check kidney function.
 You will be able to leave directly after the procedure, and can perform all normal functions, including driving.

-Our world renowned expert, Dr. Harvey Hecht, along with an expert team of Cardiologists and Radiologists at the Lenox Hill Hospital and Heart and Vascular Institute, will call your physician with the results, usually on the same day, and no later than 24 hours.
+Our expert team of Cardiologists and Radiologists at Lenox Hill Hospital and the Heart and Vascular Institute, will notify your physician with the results, usually on the same day, and no later than 24 hours.
 These results will help your physician devise the best treatment plan based on the most sophisticated cardiac analysis.
 Patients will have the option of reviewing their results before leaving the facility based on physician availability.

 You can schedule your appointment by calling 212-434-2900 or you can request your appointment time on line by clicking here.